Pre-Congress Workshops - Workshop 1

 5. To design a physical activity intervention for your local context with consideration for implementability, scalability and sustainment.

-Facilitator: A/Prof Leanne Hassett
+Facilitator: Professor Leanne Hassett

-Biography: A/Prof Hassett is an Australian physiotherapist with a background as a neurological physiotherapist, working clinically for 15 years in adult traumatic brain injury rehabilitation.
+Biography: Professor Hassett is an Australian physiotherapist with a background as a neurological physiotherapist, working clinically for 15 years in adult traumatic brain injury rehabilitation.
 Leanne is currently the Associate Professor of Allied Health (Western Sydney Local Health District), a conjoint role between the University of Sydney and a local health district in Sydney, Australia.

 Leanne also co-leads the Implementation Science Academy at Sydney Health Partners, one of 12 Australian Research Translation Centres, with a focus on building capacity and capability in translational research across the health system.